prolibperson/Gunz1.5/README.md

 UI Changes,
 FPS Counter updates every .25 seconds (hopefully),
-Can read from unpacked MRSES (gets enabled and disabled in config.h), UpTimeFaker to fix an uptime related issue
+Can read from unpacked MRSES (gets enabled and disabled in config.h), UpTimeFaker to fix an uptime related issue,
+No Locator

 I probably forgot some stuff I did T-T